 For me, the more I empower people through the sales process, the more lifelong loyal fans I have.

-And the more I show up fully in my sales process, the more I feel like it’s really aligned for me and the better the results are becoming for me in each and every launch that I do.
+The more I show up fully in my sales process, the more I feel like it’s really aligned with me and the better the results are becoming for me in each and every launch that I do.

 Have a think about the ways that you can empower people through that sales process and really support them.

 If this is the kind of podcast episode that gets you fired up and you’re looking for more support in this, I highly recommend that you come over to the Heart-centred, soul-driven entrepreneurs Facebook Group and share using #podcastaha and the episode number (148).

 We can continue the conversation in the group and I’m here to support and encourage you as you move forward in your business.

 Until next time, I cannot WAIT to see you SHINE.